maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/layout_-_titles,_axes_and_ticks.md

 * ```paper_bgcolor``` - is for the remainder of the graph

+# Exercise

+1. Using the data provided below, make a scatter plot with appropriate axis titles an appropriate title for the whole graph.
+2. Adjust the range of the axes to focus in on one part of the data (you should see a decent spread in the data).
+3. Using any of the styling options mentioned above or in the [online reference](https://plot.ly/python/reference/), such as the background color, change the look and feel of your plot.
+Perhaps inverting the plot, so that the background is black and all the lines white and traces are bright.
+4. **Challenge** - The default scale for the axes is linear.
+Can you change the scale to be logarithmic, and then still alter the range?
+The [online reference](https://plot.ly/python/reference/) should help.

 manipulate axes ... logarithmic, reduce number of years, angle the labels.